 This plugin adds support for ReplayGain, a technique for normalizing audio playback levels.

-This plugin can use one of four backends to compute the ReplayGain values: GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools and bs1770gain. mp3gain can be easier to install but GStreamer, Audio Tools and bs1770gain support more audio formats.
+This plugin can use one of three backends to compute the ReplayGain values: GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools. mp3gain can be easier to install but GStreamer and Audio Tools support more audio formats.

 Once installed, this plugin analyzes all files during the import process.
 This